WebAssembly/stack-switching/proposals/tasks/Explainer.md

 #### An async-aware scheduler
 Implementing async functions requires that a scheduler is implemented within the language runtime library.
 Given the indirect nature of how `Promise`s are managed in our example, this leads to additional complexities for the scheduler.

-Our async-aware shceduler must, in addition to scheduling the green threads under its control, also arrange to suspend to the non-WebAssembly world of the browser in order to allow the I/O operations that were started to complete.
+Our async-aware scheduler must, in addition to scheduling any green threads under its control, also arrange to suspend to the non-WebAssembly world of the browser in order to allow the I/O operations that were started to complete.

 The `currentFetches` list maintained by the JavaScript glue code has a mirror array that is used by the scheduler.
 This allows the scheduler to ensure that the correct fiber is resumed when the I/O operation completes.